l3wk3m/house/README.md

 - [Colorama](https://pypi.org/project/colorama/)was used to color the text in the terminal.
 - [Pixelied](https://pixelied.com/convert/jpg-converter/jpg-to-webp) was used to convert jpg images into wepb images.
 - [Tinypng](https://tinypng.com/) was used to compress the webp background-image.
-- [Pixabay](https://www.pixabay.com/de-de/) was used to search and load the background image

 ## Testing